 The SENCO is Mrs Zara Smith.
 She is a qualified teacher with many years of experience.
-In line with national requirements, she has completed the Post Graduate Certificate National Award for SEN Coordination; Mrs Smith works Monday, Wednesday and Thursday and can be contacted via the office on 01227 760084.
-Mrs Smith will be on Maternity Leave from November 2021 - November 2022 and Mrs Watts, Assistant Headteacher will be Acting SENCO during this time.
-She has many years of teaching experience and has completed the Post Graduate Certificate National Award for SEN Co-ordination.
+In line with national requirements, she has completed the Post Graduate Certificate National Award for SEN Coordination; Mrs Smith works Wednesday and Thursday and can be contacted via the office on 01227 760084.